Join MIT's Graduate Housing Community!

 Step 6: Sign Your Housing License Agreement

 Once you have selected a housing assignment, you will be prompted to sign a Housing License Agreement (what’s this?).
 Please read through the Agreement carefully as it contains the terms and conditions of living in MIT Graduate Housing, as well as the rights and responsibilities of residents and the Institute.
 Please familiarize yourself with MIT’s Cancellation and Termination policies should you later decide not to live within your selected housing assignment.
+After signing the Agreement, you will be prompted to fill in an expected arrival date.

 Once you select an available housing assignment and submit your signed Housing License Agreement through the Housing Portal, you will receive an auto-response email acknowledging the successful submission of the Housing License Agreement.
 You will then receive a follow-up confirmation email from Housing & Residential Services (HRS) within approximately 5-7 business days containing your building, apartment number, monthly rent, confirmed move-in date, and roommate information (if applicable).
 Please note that all HRS communications are sent to your @mit.edu email address.